Start point - (1) Wanthwaite (NY

 Dad, not needing a second asking to get the camera out.

-Here is St John's in
+First, here is St John's in

 the Vale, white under its covering of frost.

-"I have a few of
+"I have some of

 those still to do", remarked Allen.

-they provide a fine viewpoint.
 One has been fashioned into a neat

 To the west of this

-was a commanding view of the Skiddaw Massif.
+is a commanding view of the Skiddaw Massif.

 "Where to now?",